-- Prioritise nature recovery and connect people with nature through delivery of a comprehensive, and well designed, multifunctional green and blue network for the safe movement of wildlife and people. - Create a linked network of unique, inclusive and diverse parkland destinations, each 2 responding to the local landscape context and integrating existing heritage and landscape features. - Provide a network of discovery trails that celebrate and connect important heritage assets, providing the opportunity for interpretation and wayfinding within the GBI network. - Respond sensitively to existing heritage assets including their setting, along with exploring opportunities to enhance these settings as part of the landscape design process. - Prioritise active travel by delivering attractive, inviting and safe multifunctional 5 Greenways that are available on people's doorsteps and serve as landscaped leisure local biodiversity and optimise the benefits for wellbeing.
+- Prioritise nature recovery and connect people with nature through delivery of a comprehensive, and well designed, multifunctional green and blue network for the safe movement of wildlife and people. - 2 Create a linked network of unique, inclusive and diverse parkland destinations, each responding to the local landscape context and integrating existing heritage and landscape features. - Provide a network of discovery trails that celebrate and connect important heritage assets, providing the opportunity for interpretation and wayfinding within the GBI network. - 4 Respond sensitively to existing heritage assets including their setting, along with exploring opportunities to enhance these settings as part of the landscape design process. - Prioritise active travel by delivering attractive, inviting and safe multifunctional Greenways that are available on people's doorsteps and serve as landscaped leisure routes, connecting key destinations and nature corridors that promote and enhance local biodiversity and optimise the benefits for wellbeing.